cozy-labs/cozy-ram-saver/README.md

     cd cozy-ram-saver
     npm run /path/to/my/app

+    # Or this also works for official apps
+    npm run calendar # Works for official apps

+    # Or if you want to reset node_modules for the calendar app
+    npm run calendar --rebuild

 By default it will save modules used multiple times under the `/usr/local/lib/node_shared_modules` path.

+## Known issues

+* Running the RAM saver 2 times on the same app breaks the app
+* cozy-files, cozy-home and cozy-proxy do not work with shared modules at the moment.

 ## Hack